Corporate travel safety 2024

 1. Clearly define policies and procedures -- and communicate them to employees

-As an employer, to facilitate safe business trips and travel plans.
+As an employer, you have duty of care obligations to your employees to facilitate safe business trips and travel plans.
 The success of your program depends largely on how well you craft your travel security policies and procedures and communicate them to employees.

 From details on regional restrictions to what to do in case of an emergency, your travel policy should cover every detail and should be clearly explained, leaving no room for misunderstandings.

 You’ll also need to outline the steps business travelers should take in the event of an emergency and who’s involved in communicating with and supporting travelers.
-Your should also clearly lay out the steps for business travel approval, including workflows and who exactly is involved in the approval process.
+Your travel risk management policy should also clearly lay out the steps for business travel approval, including workflows and who exactly is involved in the approval process.

 Once you’ve defined your policies and procedures, communicate them to employees.
 This can be done via email, an employee portal, or a business messaging tool -- however, make sure your policies are available and visible wherever your employees make business travel bookings.